Bai-Chiang/Linux_tinkering_notes/security_setup.md

     ```
     added lines start with `+` deleted line start with `-`.
 Here we added Arch Linux logo to splash screen.

     Also modify other kernel presets you installed.
-For example, modify `/etc/mkinitcpio.d/linux-zen.preset` for `linux-zen` kernel.
+For example, change `linux` to `linux-zen` in `/etc/mkinitcpio.d/linux-zen.preset` for `linux-zen` kernel.

     Creat `/etc/kernel/cmdline` with your kernel parameters
     ```